peterwooden/peterwooden-com/content/blog/beautiful-code-antidote-to-technical-debt/index.md

 ---
 title: Beautiful Code is the Antidote for Technical Debt
-date: "2021-02-10T09:48:00Z"
+date: "2021-03-23T09:48:00Z"
 ---

 Tech companies don't just build once-off products for customers.
 It's a cycle of constant iteration.
-Software engineers don't just write code to solve a customer's present problem, some of their code will be used to solve future problems.
-How software engineers write their code directly determines the balance between the cost of creating present value for customers, and the cost of creating future value for customers.
+Software engineers write code to solve a customer's present problem, but some of their code will need to be used to solve future problems.
+How software engineers write their code directly determines the balance between the speed of creating present value for customers, and the speed of creating future value for customers.
 This is a question of strategy.
 See the following payoff charts for each strategy, which shows how rushing is counter-productive and accumulates technical debt, which crushes future productivity:

 ![Cost to Value Charts](./cost-value-charts.svg)